 In your past life, you were a _______.

 What was the last gift you gave someone?

 Marble Cheese board set for my two best friends and fellow artists Julia and Larry!
 They are getting married in two months and I cannot wait!

 What color crayon are you in the crayon box?

 I used to believe I was a mustard yellow crayon through and through however recently I feel myself changing into a light sea blue.
 I am interested to explore my change!

 This space has been one of my biggest blessings.
 I have been able to continue my practice as a printmaker past graduate school.
 It has encouraged me to dive deeper as an artist, explore my medium further, and ultimately expand my range of artwork.
 This space gives me a community, as an artist my days can be lonely.
 Even a small chat at CPC can lift my soul.
 I am able to ask other artists questions on process, color combinations, and compositions.
 My absolute favorite thing about CPC is the member 24 hour access.
 I can come in any time of the day to create artwork.
 I love my early mornings at CPC!

-To view Megan’s work in person, stop by Chicago Printmakers Collaborative during our open gallery hours every Friday and Saturday from 12-5:00pm.
-You can also visit her website and follow her on Instagram.
+To purchase any of the work you see above, please send an email to email@example.com.
+You can check out Megan’s work in person during our open gallery hours every Friday and Saturday from 12-5:00pm.
+You can also visit Megan’s website and follow her on Instagram.
 Read other Member Spotlight interviews here.